-Sr. Key Audit Matter No.

-The Company identifies whether an impairment • indication occurs every year and performs impairment test over investments in subsidiaries, and joint venture compares the carrying amount with the greater of the calculated value-in-use and fair value used to determine whether it is impaired.
-In estimating the value-in-use, management's judgment is involved in determining the key assumptions such as sales growth rate, gross profit margin, net profit margin, cash flows, discount rate and terminal growth rate that have a significant impact on the estimated valuein-use.
-Considering significant degree of judgment in estimating value-in-use and likelihood of management | • bias, we identified assessment of impairment on investments in subsidiaries and joint ventures as a key audit matter.
+Sr. No. Key Audit Matter How was the matter addressed in our audit The Company identifies whether an impairment indication occurs every year and performs impairment test over investments in subsidiaries, and joint venture compares the carrying amount with the greater of the calculated value-in-use and fair value used to determine whether it is impaired.
+In estimating the value-in-use, management's judgment is involved in determining the key assumptions such as sales growth rate, gross profit margin, net profit margin, cash flows, discount rate and terminal growth rate that have a significant impact on the estimated value- in-use.
+Considering significant degree of judgment in estimating value-in-use and likelihood of management bias, we identified assessment of impairment on investments in subsidiaries and joint ventures as a key audit matter. used in the calculations, comprising sales growth rates, gross profit margin, net profit margin, perpetual growth rate and discount rates.
+When assessing these key assumptions, we discussed them with management to understand and evaluate management's basis for determining the assumptions and compared them to external industry outlook reports and economic growth forecasts from a number of sources.
+We also obtained from management valuation report from external valuation expert. • We evaluated management's assessment on whether any events or change in circumstances indicate there may be a change in the expected useful lives of intangible assets. • We found the Company's estimates and judgments used in the impairment assessment and useful life to be supported by the available evidence.